davidryan59/ji-rcn/README.md

 jint.compress()      // Remove all cached information on a JInterval.
-This includes: absolute position, cache on peo. jint.copy()          // Returns a deep copy of a JInterval jint.toString()      // Returns a text description of JInterval jint.getOptionsSetupObject() // Returns an object describing the setup options of JInterval
+This includes: absolute position, cache on peo. jint.copy()          // Returns a deep copy of a JInterval jint.toString()      // Returns a text description of JInterval jint.getSetupObject() // Returns an object describing the setup options of JInterval
 ```

 ### Interval Width (Relative Position, Relative Size)